 you are preparing."

 "Pray that people will attend the preaching event.
 Pray that your audience willl arrive in the right frame of mind.
 Pray that God will guard against preaching distractions.
 Pray for clarity in your vocabulary.
 Pray that God will give your audience understanding.
-Ask God for the most effective and fruitful sermon you have ever preached."
+Ask God for the most effective and fruitful sermon you have ever preached."3.
+Pray for the response to the sermon.

 "Pray that people will put the sermon into practice.
 Pray that the sermon will not be compartmentalized.
 Pray that the application of the sermon will be contagious.
 Prayer that the sermon itself will be repeatedly 'delivered'."